Have you ever failed – no, I mean like really failed at something big like your career or your marriage or a friendship?

 Do you notice when you put yourself down?
 Often unconsciously, we beat ourselves up for mistakes, poor decisions, or the way we handled certain situations.
 As leaders, we often are consulted for our advice, yet we would never share our own self-talk when advising others.
 We would never advise others to repeat to themselves, “I’m stupid” or “I’m incompetent” or “I’m a failure”.
 What should we advise ourselves and others?

 In a well-known study in the Journal of Personality and Social Psychology, Ethan Kross and Ozlem Ayduk found that encouraging people to use the third person (their names or pronouns) or second person (“you”) consistently helped them control their thoughts and ruminate less.
-When I catch myself engaging in negative self-talk or ruminating on a past shortcoming, I’ve found the following mantra to be very helpful, “Rachel, you are safe.
-Rachel, you are loved.”
+One of my coaching clients tried this.
+She was usually resilient when she faced a setback; however, one recent setback seemed to continue to haunt her and she couldn’t get passed it.
+When she caught herself engaging in negative self-talk or ruminating on that past shortcoming, she found the following mantra to be very helpful, “NAME, you are safe.
+NAME, you are loved.”
+Soon, the failure faded into the background and she rarely thought of it anymore.

 The next time you catch yourself needing to advise someone or even yourself on how to flip the script on failures, I encourage you to give a third-person mantra a try and see how it helps you stop focusing on past failures so you can start focusing on future success.